sekocha/pypolymlp/README.md

 conda install -c conda-forge numpy scipy pybind11 eigen cmake cxx-compiler pip install . -vvv
 ```
-Building c++ codes in pypolymlp may require a significant amount of time.
+Building C++ codes in pypolymlp may require a significant amount of time.

 ## How to use pypolymlp